Most of the time it builds gradually and almost invisibly.

 A simple illustration

-But if awareness enters early enough, something important changes.
+But if awareness enters early enough, something changes.

-That recognition creates enough reflective space for behaviour to slow before it accelerates automatically into reaction, withdrawal, avoidance or emotional escalation.
+That recognition creates enough reflective space for behaviour to slow before it accelerates automatically into reaction or escalation.

 _________

-You can still recognise when exhaustion is distorting interpretation.
-You can still recognise when emotional urgency is being amplified by overload rather than by the actual situation itself.
+You can still recognise when exhaustion is distorting interpretation and amplifying emotional urgency beyond the reality of the situation itself.

-It creates enough reflective distance for decision-making authority to remain stabilised at the reflective level even while emotional pressure, fatigue and overload remain fully present.
+That recognition creates enough reflective distance for decision-making authority to remain stabilised even while fatigue, overload and emotional pressure remain fully present.

 ___________